 First impressions can make or break your success in an interview.
 That means dressing as professionally and appropriately as possible, ensuring that your attire is neat and clean, well-pressed and immaculate.
 Many companies claim that they have a laid back attitude and casual dressing, but it’s always better to err on the side of caution during the interview.

-In addition to dressing formally, you also have to make sure you are carrying copies of your CVs in a professional looking folder.
+In addition to dressing formally, you also have to make sure you are carrying copies of your CVs in a professional-looking folder.
 It goes without saying that arriving on time is a must, as there really can be no excuses.
-Make sure you leave lots of extra time to get there, as you can always get yourself a coffee round the corner if you’re early, and you don’t want to arrive feeling flustered.
+Make sure you leave lots of extra time to get there, as you can always get yourself a coffee around the corner if you’re early, and you don’t want to arrive feeling flustered.

 When you arrive, enter the room confidently with a smile, looking your interviewers in the eye and firmly shaking their hands.
 Try not to be fidgety and do your best to appear confident, but not arrogant.
 Remember, the interviewer is not only judging if you are technically competent but also if they would enjoy working with you.